How much inflation can fiscal policy create? Separating household heterogeneity and liquidity

 \subsubsection{Retailers}

-There is a unit mass of retailers, each of which produce a given variety of the differentiated input as monopolist, taking into account demand schedule \eqref{ydemand_eq}.
+There is a unit mass of retailers, each of which produces a given variety of the differentiated input as a monopolist, taking into account demand schedule \eqref{ydemand_eq}.
 Their only input are intermediate goods, which they purchase at real price $mc_t$ (also referred to as ``marginal costs'') from the competitive intermediate goods producers.
-However, they are subject to nominal rigidities \`a la \cite{calvo1983} with price indexation, i.e., in any given period their nominal price remains fixed with probability $\lambda_Y$. \\ If receiving a re-set opportunity, a retailer will choose a price to maximize the corresponding expected net present value of real profits
+However, they are subject to nominal rigidities \`a la \cite{calvo1983}, i.e., in any given period their nominal price remains fixed with probability $\lambda_Y$.